-We are an agribusiness and real estate development company founded and based in Santa Paula, California, committed to responsibly using and managing our approximately 11,200 acres of land, water resources and other assets to maximize long-term stockholder value.
+We are an agribusiness and real estate development company founded and based in Santa Paula, California, committed to responsibly using and managing our approximately 14,500 acres of land, water resources and other assets to maximize long-term stockholder value.
 Our current operations consist of fruit production, sales and marketing, rental operations, real estate development and capital investment activities.

 We are one of California's oldest citrus growers.
 According to Sunkist Growers, Inc. ("Sunkist"), we are one of the largest growers of lemons in the United States and, according to the California Avocado Commission, one of the largest growers of avocados in the United States.
 In addition to growing lemons and avocados, we grow oranges and a variety of specialty citrus and other crops.
-We have agricultural plantings throughout Ventura, Tulare, San Bernardino and San Luis Obispo Counties in California, Yuma County in Arizona and La Serena, Chile, which collectively consist of approximately 4,800 acres of lemons, 900 acres of avocados, 1,500 acres of oranges and 1,000 acres of specialty citrus and other crops.
-We also operate our own packinghouses in Santa Paula, California and Yuma, Arizona, where we process, pack and sell lemons that we grow, as well as lemons grown by others.
-We have a 47% interest in Rosales S.A. ("Rosales"), a citrus packing, marketing and sales business and a 90% interest in Fruticola Pan de Azucar S.A. ("PDA"), a lemon and orange orchard, both located near La Serena, Chile.
+We have agricultural plantings throughout Ventura, Tulare, San Bernardino and San Luis Obispo Counties in California, Yuma County in Arizona and La Serena, Chile, which collectively consist of approximately 5,000 acres of lemons, 900 acres of avocados, 1,600 acres of oranges and 1,000 acres of specialty citrus and other crops.
+We also operate our own packinghouses in Santa Paula and Oxnard, California and Yuma, Arizona, where we process, pack and sell lemons that we grow, as well as lemons grown by others.
+We have a 47% interest in Rosales S.A. ("Rosales"), a citrus packing, marketing and sales business, a 90% interest in Fruticola Pan de Azucar S.A. ("PDA"), a lemon and orange orchard and 100% interest in Fruticola San Pablo S.A. ("San Pablo"), a lemon and orange orchard, all of which are located near La Serena, Chile.

 Our water resources include water rights, usage rights and pumping rights to the water in aquifers under, and canals that run through, the land we own.
 Water for our farming operations is sourced from the existing water resources associated with our land, which includes rights to water in the adjudicated Santa Paula Basin (aquifer) and the un-adjudicated Fillmore and Paso Robles Basins (aquifers).
 We use ground water from the San Joaquin Valley Basin and water from local water and irrigation districts in Tulare County, which is in California's San Joaquin Valley.
 We also use ground water from the Cadiz Valley Basin in California's San Bernardino County and surface water in Arizona from the Colorado River through the Yuma Mesa Irrigation and Drainage District ("YMIDD").
-We use ground water provided by wells for our PDA farming operations in Chile.
+We use ground water provided by wells and surface water for our PDA and San Pablo farming operations in Chile.

 For more than 100 years, we have been making strategic investments in California agriculture and real estate development.
-We currently have three active real estate development projects in California.
-These projects include multi-family housing and single-family homes comprising approximately 245 completed rental units and another approximately 1,700 units in various stages of planning and development.
+We currently have three real estate development projects in California.
+These projects include multi-family housing and single-family homes comprising approximately 260 completed rental units and another approximately 1,500 units in various stages of planning and development.

-Fiscal Year 2017 Highlights and Recent Developments
+Fiscal Year 2018 Highlights and Recent Developments

 On November 10, 2015, we entered into a joint venture with The Lewis Group of Companies ("Lewis") for the residential development of our East Area I real estate development project.
+To consummate the transaction, we formed Limoneira Lewis Community Builders, LLC (the "LLC" or "Joint Venture").
 The first phase of the project broke ground to commence mass grading on November 8, 2017.
 Project plans include approximately 632 residential units in Phase 1.
-We anticipate Phase 1 site improvements will begin during the winter of this year.
-The lot sale process with home builders is expected to begin in the spring of 2018 and initial closings of lots sales are anticipated to begin in the first quarter of fiscal year 2019.
+Grading began in November 2017 and Phase 1 site improvements have begun.
+The Joint Venture has received lot deposits from national homebuilders and initial closings of lot sales are anticipated to begin in the first quarter of calendar year 2019.